 Roughly two hours away from Naples is Amalfi, a lovely town in Salerno Province.
 The city is set up in the deep gorge at the base of Monte Cerreto featured by dramatic cliffs, facing the Gulf of Salerno.
 Picturesque building stacked down the hill with colorful rooftops look like a ‘beautiful mess.’

 Capri is another beautiful island with an easy reach from Naples.
 Located off the Sorrentine Peninsula in the Tyrrhenian Sea, the island is a popular resort destination.
 The island has several churches, museums and monuments but the main attractions are the natural wonders and beaches.
-The Blue Grotto is the island’s most well known attraction.
+The Blue Grotto is the island’s most well-known attraction.
 It is a sea cave where the sunlight passing through the underwater opening gives the water a cobalt blue color.
 There are frequent ferries connecting Amalfi and Capri to each other and Naples.
 You can also opt for riding on a speed boat.
 Make sure you do not miss the view of the city of Naples from the sea.
-If you’re on a romantic trip to Naples, then this is one of the most amazing things to do in Naples city with your partner.
+If you are planning a trip to Naples, then this is one of the most amazing things to do in Naples city with your partner.

 Charges: Starts at INR 160014 interesting